ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 - Is there a clear Role separation between the organisation's internal and external users?
 - Is access to user data properly restricted, in accordance with GDPR?

-## Underlying stack
+### Minimize exposure

-Once you have properly configured secure user roles and permissions, to avoid exposing your application to any DDOS vulnerabilities or other yet unknown security threats, make sure that you do the following:
+Security should be a multi-layered exercise.
+It is wise to minimize what features you make available to the world, even if there are no known or suspected vulnerabilities in those features, and even if your content is properly protected by roles and policies.
+Reduce your attack surface by exposing only what you must.

-- Avoid exposing servers on the open internet when not strictly required.
+- If possible, make the Back Office unavailable on the open internet.
-- Ensure any servers, services, ports and virtual hosts that were opened for testing purposes are locked down before going live.
+- [Symfony FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) is required in those releases where we use it, to expose routes to JavaScript.
+It exposes only the required routes, nothing more.
+It is only required in the Back Office site access though, so you might want to block in in other site accesses.
+You should also go through your own custom routes, and decide for each if you need to expose them or not.
+See the documentation on [YAML route definitions for exposure](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle/blob/master/Resources/doc/usage.rst#generating-uris).
-- Secure the database with a good password, keys, firewall, etc. Ensure that the database user used by the web app only has access to do the operations needed by Ibexa DXP.
-The Data Definition Language (DDL) commands (create, alter, drop, truncate, comment) are not needed for running Ibexa DXP, only for installing and upgrading it.
-If the web app user does not have these rights, then that reduces the damage that can be done if there is a security breach.
+- By default, a [Powered-By header](https://doc.ibexa.co/en/latest/update_and_migration/from_1.x_2.x/update_db_to_2.5/#powered-by-header) is set that specifies what version of the DXP is running.
+For example, `x-powered-by: Ibexa Experience v4`.
+This doesn't expose anything that couldn't be detected through other means.
+But if you wish to obscure this, you can either omit the version number, or disable the header entirely.
 - Consider whether certain interfaces must be left available on the open internet.
-Roles protect your content on all interfaces, but you may prefer to reduce your attack surface.
 For example:
     - The `/search` and `/graphql` endpoints
     - The REST API endpoints